CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 ### 5. Investigate how screen scraping works.

 a.
-After the fetch loop completes, examine the value of response in the debugging window by clicking on View at the right-hand side of the box.
+After the fetch loop completes, examine the value of **response** in the debugging window by clicking on View at the right-hand side of the box.
 Right-click and choose Copy Value; this copies this long string to the clipboard.
+Make sure you're doing this *after* the loop finishes, so you have all of the stuff stored in response (i.e., not where you put the breakpoint in part b).

 b.
 Open a text editor and paste this string.
-Then search for the string **used by** response.indexOf() (that is, don't search for "repsonse.indexOf()").
+Then search for the string used by response.indexOf() - that is, the parameter to indexOf().

 c.
 Copy the string into a new browser tab to confirm that it is a picture url.